adeason/openafs/doc/process/security-bugs.md

 ## Security release

 The security team creates special security releases to address reported security issues.
-A security advisory discribing the issue and the patches are published on the OpenAFS web site at the same time as the security release.
+A security advisory describing the issue and the patches are published on the OpenAFS web site at the same time as the security release.